-There is nothing better than a great summer song, and this one is a knock out.
-There is something about Feargal Sharkey that is reminiscent of early 1970’s teen idol Bobby Sherman but in a much darker rocked out, British styles, easy come, easy go, bitter-sweet way.
+There is nothing better than a great summer song, and this one is a knockout.
+There is something about Feargal Sharkey that is reminiscent of early 1970’s teen idol Bobby Sherman but in a much darker rocked out, British style, easy come, easy go, bitter-sweet way.
 If You know what I mean?

 # 9 – Bye Bye Baby Blue

 Yeah I know, you hear the Smoke on the Water guitar lick at the beginning too.
 But after that, it becomes all Undertones.
 Not one of their most popular songs, but we dig this one.
 We also like the Fifth Dimension harmony tribute at the end.
 The Undertones were inspired by everyone.

 The great song, ” It’s Going To Happen,” was released as a single on April 21, 1981.
 The song was issued as a stand alone single between the band’s second and third albums.
 It reached the top 20 on the U.K. singles charts.

 “Wednesday Week,” is the perfect song to utilize in the argument against The Undertones being defined as a punk band.
 “Wednesday Week,” is perfect pop.
 It has that 1960s vibe, yet the song defines an originality that separates it from the 1960s era British Invasion as its production and musicality are pure late 1970’s.
 The song “Wednesday Week,” was released on the band’s second album Hypnotised in 1980.